 If your trip is scheduled to finish in one of these localions you will spend your 5th night aboard the boat anchored in the San Blas Islands.
 In the morning a boat transfer will take you to the mainland where shared transport will be available to get to Panama City

-Portobelo and Puerto Lindo To Cartagena
+Cartagena to Portobelo / Puerto Lindo

 Portobelo and Puerto Lindo are further west from the San Blas islands.
 On the 5th day you will set-off in the afternoon or early evening to sail overnight along the coast, arriving early the next morning.